CACHE PROJECT

 Where are the caches?

-The first cache was spun up and started serving content in Durban in November 2018.
-In late 2020, the Cape Town cache cluster was spun up.
+The first cache was spun up and started serving content in Durban, in November 2018.
+By popular demand, in late 2020, the a cache cluster in Cape Town was spun up, with an additional set of caches made available in February 2026.

 How can I get access to the content?

-The cache clusters are connected to the DINX and CINX Internet exchange points respectively.
-Connect to the IXP and send a bilateral peering request to ZANOG.
+The cache clusters are connected to the DINX, CINX, and NAPAFRICA Cape Town Internet exchange points respectively.
+To request peering with ZANOG, simply connect to the Connect to the IXP and send a bilateral peering request to ZANOG.
+The ZANOG team maintain an active and accurate PeeringDB record, and we encourage peers to do the same.

-Why can I not connect to this over IXP-Z ?
+Why can I not connect to this over ..
+XYZ?

 ZANOG does not charge to access content within the cache project. see “How can I get access to the content?”
 Thanks to sponsors for rack space, power, equipment and cachefill bandwidth (to name a few things), access remains free.